TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ### My Theme

-This website leverages the Hydejack pro theme.
+My blog leverages the Hydejack pro theme.
 The [Hydejack documentation](https://hydejack.com/docs/) is a good place to get started if you're interested.
 The main benefit I've found for the pro version of this theme is dark mode support.

-If you want to use the free version, clone or download the [Hydejack starter kit](https://github.com/hydecorp/hydejack-starter-kit/tree/gh-pages).
+If you want to use the free version, clone (or download) the [Hydejack starter kit](https://github.com/hydecorp/hydejack-starter-kit/tree/gh-pages).
 You'll find all the files required to get your blog up and running included.